 Buying and owning single-family rental properties can be an intriguing and compensating investment.
 Unlike other types of investments, there are many things you want to be aware of to successfully go from a property owner to a landlord.
 Suppose you are a Cave Springs rental property owner getting ready to lease for the first time.
 In that scenario, it is significant to fully understand the basics of leasing strategies and, even more importantly, the laws that now apply to you and your renter.
 We’ve constructed a comprehensive guide to get you started on leasing your first property.
 Obeying these straightforward guidelines can make your first experience a good one.

-Screening Process Basics
+Renter Screening Process

 Understanding Reasonable Accommodations

-Similarly, it is important not to undertake that someone with a disability is automatically not a good candidate for your rental property.
-Under the Federal Fair Housing Act, property owners are required to make “reasonable accommodations” for their tenants, should they be required.
+In the same manner, it is necessary not to assume that someone with a disability is automatically an unsuitable candidate for your rental property.
+Under the Federal Fair Housing Act, Cave Springs property managers are mandated to allow “reasonable accommodations” for their renters, should they be requested.
 By definition, a reasonable accommodation is “a change, exception, or adjustment to a rule, policy, practice, or service that may be necessary for a person with a disability to have an equal opportunity to use and enjoy a dwelling.”
-If your prospective tenant otherwise meets the criteria for renting your property, accommodation should not be a reason to turn them down.
-In some cases, the accommodation a tenant requests may be something they will install and pay for themselves, with the understanding that they will return the property to its original condition upon move-out.
+If your prospective renter otherwise meets the criteria for renting your property, accommodation should not be a reason to reject them.
+The accommodation a renter requests would be paid for and installed by the renter, with the comprehension that they will return the property to its original condition upon move-out.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.